axelarnetwork/axelar-amplifier/doc/src/overview.md

 common example of this is the [`multisig-prover`](contracts/multisig_prover.md) that constructs signed payload of routed messages, which are then relayed (permissionlessly) to an external chain.
 In this example, the prover fetches the messages from the gateway, and interacts with the multisig contract to conduct the signing.

+### Chain-Codec

+The [chain-codec](contracts/chain_codec.md) contract abstracts away chain-specific functionality for a chain.
+It is used internally by the multisig-prover and voting-verifier contracts.

 ### Multisig Contract